C6 Bank MCP

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it returns real-time balance per account ID, specifying the exact endpoint.
-It distinguishes itself from siblings like openfinance_list_accounts by focusing on balance retrieval.
+Description clearly states it returns real-time balance for an account, specifies the API endpoint, and the required parameter.
+It distinguishes from sibling tools like 'list_accounts' by focusing on balance retrieval.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.